Ember.Component Class

 {{play-button play="musicStarted" stop="musicStopped"}}

-When the component receives a browser click
+When the component receives a browser click event it translate this

 interaction into application-specific semantics ("play" or "stop") and